-The mapping element means that you can easily detect and keep your environment up to date and labelled correctly.
-You can visualize in real time whenever there are any errors on the map, as well as utilization stats for each of your links.
+The mapping element means that you can easily detect and keep your environment up to date and labeled correctly.
+You can visualize in real-time whenever there are any errors on the map, as well as utilization stats for each of your links.

 If a link goes down then you will know about it almost immediately with the Down Status indicator on your global map.